adhanom1/GO-Study/README.md

 Like threading consumes 1MB whereas Goroutine consumes 2KB of memory, hence at the same time, we can have millions of goroutine triggered.
 So the above-discussed point makes golang a strong language that handles concurrency like C++ and Java.

+Advantages and Disadvantages of Go Language

+Advantages:

+->Flexible- It is concise, simple and easy to read.
+->Concurrency- It allows multiple process running simultaneously and effectively.
+->Quick Outcome- Its compilation time is very fast.
+->Library- It provides a rich standard library.
+->Garbage collection- It is a key feature of go.
+Go excels in giving a lot of control over memory allocation and has dramatically reduced latency in the most recent versions of the garbage collector.
+It validates for the interface and type embedding.
+Concurrency: Go provides excellent support for concurrency, making it easy to write code that can run multiple tasks simultaneously.
+This is achieved through Goroutines and Channels, which allow you to write code that can run multiple operations at the same time.
+Performance: Go is designed to be fast and efficient, with a focus on performance and low memory usage.
+This makes it well-suited for building high-performance network services, as well as for solving complex computational problems.
+Simplicity: Go has a straightforward syntax and a simple type system, making it easy to learn and use, even for people with no prior programming experience.
+Garbage Collection: Go has built-in garbage collection, which automatically manages memory for you.
+This eliminates the need for manual memory management, reducing the likelihood of memory leaks and other bugs that can arise from manual memory management.
+Statically Typed: Go is a statically typed language, which means that types are determined at compile time.
+This provides stronger type safety and makes it easier to catch type-related bugs before they occur.

+Disadvantages:

+It has no support for generics, even if there are many discussions about it.
+The packages distributed with this programming language is quite useful but Go is not so object-oriented in the conventional sense.
+There is absence of some libraries especially a UI tool kit.
+Limited Object-Oriented Features: Go does not have full-fledged object-oriented features like inheritance and polymorphism.
+This can make it more difficult to write complex programs, especially for developers who are used to traditional object-oriented languages.